Nile tilapia have invaded Wailoa River system on Big Isle, state says

 State officials say another tilapia invasion has occurred — this time Nile tilapia – in the waterways of Wailoa River State Park on Hawaii island.

-The state Department of Land and Natural Resources says large schools of Nile tilapia are now visible in the Wailoa River system, including Waikea Stream and Waikea Pond in Hilo.
+The state Department of Land and Natural Resources says large schools of Nile tilapia are now visible in the Wailoa River system, including Waiakea Stream and Waiakea Pond in Hilo.

 Just two month ago, state officials contended with the invasion of black-chin tilapia in the near-shore waters of Napali Coast State Wilderness Park on Kauai.